-Students are required to follow the GNTC Acceptable Computer Use Guidelines (p.
-13) which can be found in the handbook and on the GNTC website under the Student Technology page.
+Students are required to follow the GNTC Acceptable Computer Use Guidelines.

 Students with Disabilities

 Georgia Northwestern Technical College provides a number of services for students with disabilities to assist in equal access in the academic and technical components of their program of study.
 A disability is described as a condition that impairs or restricts one or more major life activities.
 Accommodations are extended to students who have: